Digital Innovation

 It has been trained through machine learning to understand the key features of a security event.
 These are checked by a human operator and entered into our database.

 We have built our own pipeline to channel news stories into a news feeder.
-We are using National Language Processing (NLP) based classifiers to identify relevant information from open sources to compile our news briefs on aid security, attacks on education, healthcare and in IDP and refugee settings.
+We are using National Language Processing (NLP) based classifiers to identify relevant information from open sources to compile our news briefs on aid security, attacks on education, food-related violence, attacks on healthcare and in IDP and refugee settings and conflict-related sexual violence.

 Social Media Monitoring